-Well, for years, the Aggies have boasted one football national title, which they won nearly 3-quarters of a century ago in 1939.
+Well, for years, the Aggies have boasted one football national title, which they won nearly three-quarters of a century ago in 1939.

 Yet the Aggies have now decided that, in order to better fit in with their new conference foes, that they will also claim national titles from 1919 and 1927 as well.

-In addition to now claiming themselves as 3-time National Champions, they’ve even taken it a step further, “updating” their stadium with their latest accolades.
+In addition to now claiming themselves as three-time national champions, they’ve even taken it a step further by “updating” their stadium with their latest accolades.

-The following picture of the Aggie’s Kyle Field was taken just last year, proudly displaying their 1939 National Championship along with their 17 conference titles.
+The following picture of Kyle Field was taken just last year, proudly displaying their 1939 National Championship along with their 17 conference titles.

-Now, a mere 9 months later, the Aggies’ storied history has changed quite drastically as evidenced in their new stadium upgrades shown below:
+Now, a mere nine months later, the Aggies’ storied history has changed quite drastically as evidenced in their new stadium upgrades shown below:

 Apparently, Texas A&M has decided to go back and rewrite the record books.

-In 1919, Illinois, Harvard, Notre Dame and A&M all received a national championship from at least 1 different publication, but Harvard and Illinois received the 1st place vote in more publications.
+In 1919, Illinois, Harvard, Notre Dame and A&M all received a national championship from at least one different publication, but Harvard and Illinois received the first-place vote in more publications.